spyder-ide/spyder-docs/doc/first-steps.rst

 .. rst-class:: fasb fa-first-aid

-If those steps don't work, or you can't find a similar problem, you can try some :doc:`basic-first-aid`.
+As a first step to solving your issue you can try some :doc:`basic-first-aid`.

 .. rst-class:: fasb fa-heartbeat

 If Spyder won't launch check the :doc:`emergency-cpr` section and see if that clears it up.

+.. rst-class:: fasb fa-user-md

+If your problem is related to the kernel not starting, autocompletion or a plugin go to :doc:`common-illnesses` section.

 .. rst-class:: fasb fa-phone

-Finally, if you still can't get it to work, and the problem is indeed Spyder-related (see above note), you should consult the the :doc:`call-for-help` section for other resources to explore.
+If you still can't get it to work, and the problem is indeed Spyder-related, you should consult the the :doc:`call-for-help` section for other resources to explore.

 .. rst-class:: fasb fa-bug

-If you couldn't solve your problem and want to submit an issue to our Github tracker, so the problem can be fixed for everyone try the :doc:`submit-a-report` section.
+Finally, if you couldn't solve your problem and want to submit an issue to our Github issue tracker, so the problem can be fixed for everyone, :doc:`submit-a-report`.